A media and entertainment company’s cybersecurity incident response plan needed a dramatic rewrite

 The aggressive actions the CISO believed necessary for building resilience against threats ranging from low-level phishing to significant ransomware attacks would require participation and investment from all levels of the company.
-He could see where he wanted the programme to go, and he needed to feel confident that when crises occurred, executive stakeholders would be able to act quickly to deliver a coordinated, rapid response to reduce risk and enable a sharper focus on actions that would have the most impact.
+He could see where he wanted the program to go, and he needed to feel confident that when crises occurred, executive stakeholders would be able to act quickly to deliver a coordinated, rapid response to reduce risk and enable a sharper focus on actions that would have the most impact.

 Suspense belongs on screen, not in an incident response plan.

 That was something our team of Deloitte professionals understood keenly.
 The engagement was led—coincidentally—by several former Air Force officers whose approach to protecting the media and entertainment company’s intellectual property was driven not just by years spent helping clients defend against cyberthreats but also their experience protecting our national security.

 We helped build out an effective incident response plan that leveraged people, processes, and technology.
 It was intended to change the perception within the client’s company that responsibility for cybersecurity rested only on the CISO and his department, expanding it to bring a whole-of-business response since incidents can have an impact on the entire business.
 We worked closely with the CISO to help identify key stakeholders across the company and align them around the enhanced plan.
 We studied policies and processes already in place and helped adjust accordingly.
 We also looked at existing technology the company was using to detect cybersecurity events and how it could be adapted to isolate and contain them.
 Then we helped create a detailed playbook that would serve as a road map all stakeholders could follow.